dio-silvestre/ComunicaDev-Flask-Restful/README.md

     source venv/bin/activate

-To init the aplication run those commands in your terminal and after that start your virtual enviroment:
+To init the application run those commands in your terminal and after that start your virtual environment:

     pip install -r requirements.txt
 ##